Forum: Congressional Candidates Positions on Climate Change | Elections

 "The earth is round, climate change is real" - Hakeem Jeffries on Twitter

 District 9: Yvette D. Clarke represents district 9 in Brooklyn.
 She's a supporter of efforts on climate change, and is running uncontested in 2016.

 "Pollution from power plants, particularly plants that burn coal, has terrible consequences for our health, contributing to asthma and other respiratory illnesses, and resulting in global climate change that has already increased the severity of storms and threatens to displace many people around the world as temperatures increase and the level of the ocean rises.
 Existing regulations under the Clean Air Act have – despite false claims from fossil fuel producers – dramatically improved the air quality we enjoy and have expanded our economy.
 Many older American remember a time when smog alerts were a regular occurrence in our cities – a problem with which young Americans are entirely (and fortunately) unfamiliar.
 Now, we have the opportunity, with the Clean Power Plan developed by the Environmental Protection Agency, to continue that effort to protect the health of Americans, create jobs, and reduce our contributions to global climate change." - Yvette D. Clarke Statement in Support of Clean Power Plan Legislation

 District 10: Jerry Nadler represents district 10 with strong support of efforts to battle climate change in Congress.

-District 11: Dan Donovan represents district 11 which includes Staten Island and parts of southern Brooklyn.
-He has not supported efforts to fight climate change in Congress and offers no official position on climate change.
-He's blocked efforts in congress to reduce greenhouse gas emissions.
-Despite being urged and challenged on these positions, his office has stated he opposed measures to reduce greenhouse gas emissions because these measures would have "increased people's electric bills and weakened our energy grid".
-Dan Donovan is being challenged in 2016 by Richard Reichard, who accepts the conclusions of climate scientists and favors efforts to fight climate change, challenged in 2016 but lost.
+District 11: Max Rose won this seat in 2018, which includes Staten Island and parts of southern Brooklyn, defeating Dan Donovan.
+Dan Donavan had blocked efforts in congress to reduce greenhouse gas emissions.
+Despite being urged and challenged on these positions, his office has stated he opposed measures to reduce greenhouse gas emissions.
+Max Rose accepts the conclusions of climate scientists and favors efforts to fight climate change.